evanpeikon/evanpeikon/README.md

 - 🧪 I'm a bioinformatician and physiologist with a background in wearable biosensor development and multi-omics data analysis.
 - 🏋️‍♂️ I began my career as a physiologist and data scientist working with professional athletes and teams before co-founding NNOXX, where I lead the biosensor and bio-algorithm development teams.
 - 🚀 In my free time, I'm an active contributor to NASA GeneLab's Alzheimer's Disease & Brain Resilience analysis working group.
-- 🧬 I'm also currently pursuing a PhD in Bioinformatics & Computational Biology with the aim of developing new technologies to identify disease biomarkers and address questions in medical science that could not be answered previously.
+- 🧬 I'm also currently pursuing a PhD in Bioinformatics & Computational Biology at George Mason's School of Systems Biology.
+Currently, I'm working on identifying differences in signaling architecture between patients with high and low expression of ADC targets.
 - 💻 I blog about bioinformatics, wearable technology, and biotechnology at [Decoding Biology](https://decodingbiology.substack.com ).
 - 📬 You can reach me at evanpeikon@gmail.com
 - ![Total Stars](https://img.shields.io/github/stars/evanpeikon?style=social)